Skip to Content

 Siargao Itinerary and Expenses Guide

 The beauty of Siargao is that there is no right or wrong way to enjoy the island.
 Many people come and just surf all day every day and party every night.
 Others, like myself, only surf a couple of times but instead choose to explore the island, the beaches and the other islands nearby.
+I think the only thing I will say is a necessity for Siargao is to stay for more than a couple of nights.
+Too many travelers come for two nights and rush it all.

 Make the most of Siargao.
 You have paid for the flight out to the island and now you need to relax and soak up the vibe.
 Coming for just a few days isn’t worth it all.
 I know many of you are trying to cram eight different locations into your first Philippines backpacking trip but you will genuinely have a better time staying for at least a week on Siargao than rushing it all.